Our Environmental Ambition

 Our environmental impact

-PwC Net Zero by 2030
+PwC Net Zero

 We report our emissions in accordance with the GHG protocol of the World Resources Institute (WRI) and in line with the criteria and recommendations of the Science Based Targets Initiative (SBTi).
-Through our compliance with SBTi we ensure that our environmental ambitions and targets are sufficient to limit global temperature rise to well-below 1,5°C compared to pre-industrial levels, the preferred goal of the Paris Agreement.
+Through our compliance with near-term (2030) SBTi we ensure that our environmental ambitions and targets are sufficient to limit global temperature rise to well-below 1,5°C compared to pre-industrial levels, the preferred goal of the Paris Agreement.

 The focus on global carbon emission reduction is important.
 It is the most important step we can take to limit climate change and live within the means of our planet.